Rafaelbpm/frontendmentor-nft-preview-card/README.md

 ## Overview

 Working on this challenge was pretty fun!
-Although I thought it would be very similar to the “Preview Card,” my last challenge, the simple fact of having a hover state that adds another layer above the focused element made this challenge very challenging indeed.
+Although I thought it would be very similar to the “Order Summary,” my last challenge, the simple fact of having a hover state that adds another layer above the focused element made this challenge very challenging indeed.

 I couldn’t figure out how to properly do the hover state on the nft-image, so I started to play around.
 I know that my solution is not how it should be, and that is pretty clear when you resize the project.
 Still, I decided to keep my solution because I was very proud that I could find a solution just by playing around with what I’ve learned so far.